offbynull/learn/Bioinformatics/input/input.md

 CTT
 ```

-The overlap graph will be the same regardless of which method you use to construct it (bruteforce vs hash table).
-Hamiltonian path is a path that walks over each node of a graph exactly once.
+Once the overlap graph has been created, you can recursively walk over it to find the Hamiltonian path.

 ```{output}
 ch3_code/src/WalkHamiltonianPath.py